Uniform approximation of some Dirichlet series by partial products of Euler type

 Consequently, the integral below is existing:

-As, the function (7) is an entire function of exponential type, then the function $e^{(1+\delta )u} H(u)$ will be such one also and belong to the class $E^{\sigma } $ (see [4, p.
-408]), with $\sigma <3$.
-Then under the theorem of Paley - Wiener (see in the same place), it is existing a finitary function $h(\xi )\in L_{2} (-3,3)$ such that
+As the function (7) is an entire function of exponential type then the function $e^{(1+\delta )u} H(u)$ will be such one also and belong to the class $E^{\sigma } $ (see [4, p.
+408]) with $\sigma <3$.
+Then under the theorem of Paley -- Wiener (see at the same work) it is existing a finitary function $h(\xi )\in L_{2} (-3,3)$ such that

 Taking converse transformation, we find: